SinghHarshita/Attendance-System-Using-Facial-Recognition/README.md

 This will open the tkinter window and the project will be up and running.

-## Training
+## Adding a new student : CLI
-To train the model execute the following command
+To add a new student and train the model for that student, execute

-`python train.py`
+`python new_user.py`

+This is the cli way to add new users.

+### Adding a new studnet : GUI
+The class teacher of the student can add the student.
+The project when in execution, has the interface to add new students.